Virtuant/hadoop-admin-2019/docs/rdbms-concepts.md

 ### Summary

-So we have seen where SQL databases (like MySQL) need to index a row by setting up an in-memory structure to make them perform better.
+So we have seen where SQL databases (like MariaDB/MySQL) need to index a row by setting up an in-memory structure to make them perform better.
 In the next lab we'll see how NoSQL does a similar function but this time a little differently.